diegoehg/casting-agency-api/README.md

 ```

 ### Testing the API
-A suite of unit tests is provided in `test_app.py` module, implemented using
+A suite of [pytest](https://docs.pytest.org/en/stable/) unit tests is provided
-pytest.
-It was chosen pytest over unittest because it's more easier to
-parametrize the tests, and in some cases the same endpoint test is run against
-two or three different role JWTs.
+in `test_app.py` module.
+Before running the tests, load the environment
+variables from the `setup.sh` script.

-There are two pytest fixture where you can configure the tests.
-The main one is
+There are two pytest fixtures that include testing configuration.
+The main one
-the client fixture:
+is the `client` fixture:

 ```python
 @pytest.fixture(scope='module')